kammoji/gapFinisher/README.md

 "Download MCR" and "Install MCR".

-FGAP is provided with the gapFinisher download so that does not need to be installed.
+FGAP itself is provided with the gapFinisher download so that does not need to be installed.

 In your preferred installation directory (e.g. /usr/bin/ ; /home/user/bin/ ):